What is the India-France Rafale fighter jet deal all about? | DW | 03.08.2021

 Critics accused Modi of crony capitalism and the government of favoring big businesses.

-Amit Cowshish, a former financial adviser of acquisition at the Ministry of Defense, told DW that HAL had been chosen as a production partner to make jets in India, while Reliance was chosen as a partner for the sole purpose of fulfilling the offset obligation.
+Amit Cowshish, a former financial adviser of acquisition at the Defense Ministry, told DW that HAL had been chosen as a production partner to make jets in India, while Reliance was chosen as a partner for the sole purpose of fulfilling the offset obligation.

 Under the Modi's revamped deal, no aircraft would be made in India, although Dassault would still have to fulfil its offset obligations.

-The Congress has repeatedly requested the creation of a joint parliamentary committee to investigate allegations of fraud.
-However, India's Supreme Court ruled out investigating the allegations in 2018, and rejected pleas to re-examine its judgment in 2019.
+The Congress party has repeatedly requested the creation of a joint parliamentary committee to investigate allegations of fraud.
+However, India's Supreme Court ruled out investigating the allegations in 2018, and rejected pleas to reexamine its judgment in 2019.